aws/pgactive/doc/bdr-configuration-variables.md

     Only affects BDR.
 Skips replication and apply of DDL changes.
     This is set to on by default so that a BDR node bevahes as a non BDR one by default.
+A new node fails to join a BDR group if it has a different value for this parameter when compared with its upstream node.
+An existing node can't start BDR workers if the parameter value doesn't match with its upstream node.
+Hence, users must ensure all BDR members have the same value for the parameter at any point of time.
 This option can be changed globally or enabled locally (at the session level) but only by superusers.

     ::: WARNING
       **Warning**